mathematicalmaker/Xbox-DVD-Tray-Signal-Analyzer/README.md

 This drawing for the motherboard connector and/or the names given to the pins are used all over the internet.
 There is nothing inherently wrong with it since the pin positions are more important than the labels.
 It is also likely the result of reverse-engineering and measuring the voltage on the pins individually to come up with the names, rather than looking at them together to define a 3-bit state.
 <img src="./images/dvd.jpg" width="320" />

-The voltage and ground pins are correct, but from the schematic we now know the correct names:
+The voltage and ground pins are correct, but from the schematic[^1] we now know the correct names:

 | Pin | Direction                     | Name        | Notes                                                                                       |
 |:---:| ----------------------------- |:----------- | ------------------------------------------------------------------------------------------- |